of The International Society for the Study and Prevention of Perinatal and Infant Death (ISPID, Inc.) - A New York Non-Profit Corporation

 Section 10.2: Application for Membership

-- Applications for membership shall be supported by at least one existing Member and submitted to the Secretary.
-The Secretary will then submit the applications to the Board for approval.
-Existing Members will be informed about the admission of any new Member(s) via the Society's Newsletter.
+- Applications for membership shall be submitted to the Secretary.
+The Secretary will then submit the applications to the Board for approval; if the Board so deems, the Executive Committee will have approval authority for new members.
+Existing Members will be informed about the admission of any new Member(s) via electronic communications and the General Member meetings.
 If a Member resigns, his or her membership will end at the end of that year.

-- Members shall pay an annual fee, the amount of which is settled at the General Member Meeting and shall be paid in advance by January 1st of each year.
+- Members shall pay an annual fee, the amount of which is settled by the Board and shall be paid in advance by January 1st of each year.

-- AAny Member who fails to pay his or her annual fee for one year will receive written notification from the Secretary that failure to pay all outstanding fees within three (3) months will inactivate his or her membership at the expiration of the period of six (3) months.
+- Any Member who fails to pay his or her annual fee for one year will receive written notification from the Secretary that failure to pay all outstanding fees within three (3) months will inactivate his or her membership at the expiration of the period of six (6) months.

 Section 10.3: Termination of Membership